osscontributor/groovy-datomic/README.md

     uri = 'datomic:mem://comics'

-    Peer.open(uri) {
+    Peer.open(uri, true) {
     	// load the schema and the data load '/comic-schema.dtm'
     	load '/comic-data.dtm'
     }

-The Groovy code shown there is invoking a static method on the `datomic.Peer` class named `open` which accepts 2 arguments.
-The first argument is a string containing a valid database uri and the second argument is a closure which will be executed in a context which provides access to useful properties and methods for interacting with datomic.
+The Groovy code shown there is invoking a static method on the `datomic.Peer` class named `open` which accepts 3 arguments.
+The first argument is a string containing a valid database uri.
+The second argument is an optional boolean which indicates if the database should be created or not.
+The default is `false`.
+The final argument is a closure which will be executed in a context which provides access to useful properties and methods for interacting with datomic.

 The Java code below will send queries to the datomic database to retrieve information about comics and issues that are in the database and print